Dataset Classes¶

 See deeplake.open_read_only for opening the dataset in read only mode

-To create a new dataset, see deeplake.open
+To create a new dataset, see deeplake.create

 Parameters: